juandersson/SPR-data-analysis-in-R-/README.md

 # SPR-data-analysis-in-R-
 # Description
-This repository provides curve fitting routines for SPR data analysis in R. It was developed and used for my bachelor’s thesis.
+This repository provides curve fitting routines for SPR data analysis in R. It was developed and used for my Bachelor’s thesis.
 The repository contains a set of R scripts as well as simulated data.

 # Usage
 Note: The R scripts contain code that is set up to model the simulated data (available in the “Simulated data” folder) and should be specified to the data being analysed.